But if your organization has recently experienced one of these change moments, you’ve probably outgrown your brand:

-At Element Three, we just launched the third iteration of our brand in 16 years.
+Two years ago at Element Three, we launched the third iteration of our brand in 16 years.
 We love to share what we learn in the process of growing our own brand—and so here is our candid story of how we knew it was time, our approach, and the consequence of the outcomes, in the hopes that it helps you decide whether a rebrand might be worth it for your own company.

 How we knew it was the right time

-On the advice of trusted advisors, we tried EOS®—the Entrepreneurial Operating System®—with great success.
-We’ve spent the last two years working to clarify our vision for our future, determining where we believe we can be the best in the world, and focusing on developing processes to make our work better—and to make working with us easier.
+On the advice of trusted advisors, we implemented EOS®—the Entrepreneurial Operating System®—with great success.
+We spent two years working to clarify our vision for our future, determining where we believe we can be the best in the world, and focusing on developing processes to make our work better—and to make working with us easier.

 As a part of that process, our business strategy started to evolve, and when your business strategy evolves, your brand strategy needs to as well.
 So, we took our own advice and developed the next generation of the Element Three brand.